 Textiles and Clothing

-Textiles and clothing are collected then sorted into type and color.
+Recycling textiles and clothing first requires collecting the textiles and clothing and sorting into type and color.
 The textiles are shredded into fibers and blended with other fibers.
 The blended mixture is cleaned and spun for weaving or knitting.
 Fibers can also be compressed for mattress production.

 For specialized polyester based materials, buttons and zippers are removed.
 Then, the remaining material is cut into small pieces.
 These small pieces are granulated and formed into small pellets.
 The pellets are broken down and turned into polyester chips.
 These chips are melted and spun into new filament fiber used to make new polyester fabrics.